Velomotion logo Velomotion small logo

 The frame of the Giant Trance X Advanced E+ Elite V2 has remained virtually unchanged from its predecessor.
 The main frame is made of carbon, as is the rear triangle in three of the four equipment variants.
 The wheels are still a mullet mix with a large 29er front wheel and the suspension travel remains the same: 150 mm at the front and 140 mm at the rear.
 The proven Maestro rear triangle gets the latter from the shock absorber.
 Accordingly, the bike's field of application lies somewhere between a trail bike and an enduro - a real all-rounder.
 This is also reflected in the geometry, which is certainly modern but avoids extreme dimensions.

-frame Giant Trance X Advanced E+ Elite
+Frame Giant Trance X Advanced E+ Elite

-suspension fork Fox 36 Factory Grip2 E-Tuned
+Fork Fox 36 Factory Grip2 E-Tuned

 Drive Giant SyncDrive Pro2 MG

-Rechargeable battery 400 Wh (fixed)
+Battery 400 Wh (fixed)

 Suspension shocks Fox Float